thoughtbot/maybe_haskell/book/other-types/io/other-instances.md

 `Monad` instance.
 For this reason, I won't be showing their definitions.
 That said, these instances are still useful.
 If your `IO` code doesn't require the full power of monads, it's better to use a weaker constraint.
-More general programs are better and weaker constraints on what kind of data your functions can work with makes them more generally useful.
+More general programs are better; weaker constraints on what kind of data your functions can work with makes them more generally useful.

 #### Functor